microsoft/PowerToys/README.md

 - Settings and OOBE windows updated with Fluent UX!
 We hope you enjoy the new modern feel of the application menus as we align our product with upcoming Windows 11 interfaces.
 Special thanks to @niels9001 for driving the development of this UI, along with many thanks to the various community members who offered constant feedback and adjustments to make this a truly spectacular update!
 - Added button to settings which displays version history.
 Thanks @niels9001!
 - Signed PowerToysSetupCustomActions.dll.
-- Improved Update available & Update ready message severity visual.
-Thanks @niels9001!
 - Improved auto-update experience.
 Thanks @niels9001!
 - Aligned OOBE theme color with Settings theme color.
 Thanks @niels9001!
 - Adjusted labeling of "Restart as Administrator" button to "Restart PowerToys as Administrator" to avoid ambiguity in meaning.
 Thanks @niels9001!
 - Added colored icons to settings sidebar.
 Thanks @niels9001!
 - Fixed accessibility issue in OOBE where Microsoft Docs and PowerToys release notes links could not be navigated to via keyboard.
 Thanks @niels9001!
 - Fixed settings header alignment.
 Thanks @niels9001!
-- Fixed updates text next being visible when in light mode.
+- Fixed text under updates section to be visible when in light mode.
 Thanks @niels9001!
 - Updated "Learn More" text to be more descriptive.
 Thanks @niels9001!
 - Updated "Read more" text on updates to be more descriptive.
 Thanks @niels9001!
 - Added link to documentation in system tray.
 Thanks @BenConstable9!